Utep-Practicum/agent-build-system/Builder/README.md

 # Builder Component

-### Construct Dependencies
+      sudo ./Agent-Build-System

-Provides a graphical means to confirm relationships as dependencies
+      sudo ./Agent-Build-System builder [Project_Name]

-A dependency is defined as a user-verified relationship that must be executed and fed to the runner component.
+### Construct Dependencies From Relationships

-A relationship's artifacts can be edited, deleted, and ignored as desired.
+  - Provides a graphical means to confirm relationships as dependencies

-Each artifact contains a delta time attribute to indicate the time taken before the next artifact was captured.
+  - A dependency is defined as a user-verified relationship that must be executed and fed to the runner component.

-Find, Undo, and Save Capabilites are provided for all builder projects.
+  - A relationship's artifacts can be edited, deleted, and ignored as desired.

-Requirements:
+  - Each artifact contains a delta time attribute to indicate the time taken before the next artifact was captured.

-  - Causation Extractor Project Folder
+  - Find, Undo, and Save Capabilites are provided for all builder projects.